Frank Aiken: Civil War

+His son Frank Jr. recalls "I did ask him about the Civil War a little bit, but he wouldn't answer.
+He'd give me an answer like terrible things happen in wars and worse in civil wars."

 Chief of Staff

 Aiken was with IRA leader Liam Lynch's patrol when they were ambushed at Knockmealdown on 10 April 1923.
 Lynch was shot and killed.
 Aiken rescued crucial IRA papers, "saved and brought through at any cost".
-His succeeded Lynch as IRA Chief of Staff on 20 April.
+He succeeded Lynch as IRA Chief of Staff on 20 April.
 Always ambivalent about the war against the Free State, Aiken soon issued a letter ordering a suspension of offensive operations from 30 April.Department of the Chief of Staff, General Headquarters, Dublin, April 27th, 1923.

 Special Army Orders.
 To OCs, Commanders and Independent Brigades.